Six Common Mistakes When Buying Real Estate

 2. Not shopping for mortgage terms

 Rates are negotiable!
 Banks will sharpen their pencils to get your business, especially if you have a good credit rating and bring other business to them such as your RRSPs and savings accounts.
-Posted rates should viewed as a starting point.
+Posted rates should be viewed only as a starting point.
 You need to know what the best rate is and this is usually done by getting quotes from the competition.
-Also, ask whether the bank will cover appraisal fees, and about buy-out fees, penalties, and payment options.
+Additionally, ask whether the bank will cover appraisal fees, and also about buy-out fees, penalties, and payment options.
 The time you spend doing this research can save you thousands of dollars over the life of the mortgage.

 3. Not getting professional inspections